The Commensal Real-time ASKAP Fast Transient incoherent-sum survey: SEARCH AND LOCALISATION SYSTEMS AND METHODS

 The primary motivation for implementing the ICS search method is the relative ease of computation compared to array-coherent approaches.
 The searches require only 36 data streams, fewer than those required for the previous fly's eye searches.
 Array-coherent approaches require either imaging a large number of pixels for each phased array beam, or forming a similarly large number of tied array beams.
 The CRAFT server ingests the integrated intensities from each polarisation for each beam.
 These are summed (after rescaling to ensure each stream had zero mean and the same variance) to create a pseudo total intensity, after synchronising data from each antenna beamformer to ensure temporal alignment.

 Despite the MRO having low levels of nearby interference, RFI is present in the searches.
 The largest sources of interference are satellite interference from global navigation systems in band-2 observations and ionospheric ducting of mobile phone signals (base towers and handsets) in band 1.
 Data were also affected by interference associated with lightning and electrical storms (even when storms were more than $100$\,km from the observatory).
-Real time radio frequency interference (RFI) flagging is conducted using a number of heuristics.
+Real-time RFI flagging is conducted using a number of heuristics.
 Frequency channels with abnormally high kurtosis are set to zero, while remaining channels are normalised to a mean of zero and unit standard deviation.
 Impulsive RFI is removed by subtracting the frequency integrated signal at zero dispersion measure (DM).
 This is applied dynamically - additionally, a hard-coded list of known RFI channels is maintained, and these frequencies are zeroed for all observations.
+The methods were developed during commissioning of the ICS system (and the previous fly's eye survey), with the algorithms tuned to reduce the false positive rate.
+The fraction of data flagged depended on the observing band, and was typically $10-20\%$.
+The level of false trigger varied between bands.
+In the band 1, after flagging there could be cases where there were no false triggers for many days.
+In band 2, false triggers would occur at a rate of a few per day to one per hour.
+In the presence of electrical storms, lightning produce false triggers at rate of many per hour.
+The effectiveness of the mitigation was tested through observations of pulsars.
+We confirmed that we were detecting the pulses at the expected rate and signal to noise ratio as had been conducted for the fly's eye survey \cite[][]{2019PASA...36....9J}.

 Searches are conducted using the FREDDA code \cite[a Fast Real-time Engine for De-Dispersing Amplitudes,][]{2019ascl.soft06003B,2023MNRAS.523.5109Q}, which is a graphical processing unit (GPU) implementation of a fast dispersion measure transform \cite[][]{2017ApJ...835...11Z}.
 Searches for all beams can be conducted on a single GPU.